Journal / Read

 Although it was originally designed for professional diving, the Submariner has gradually evolved into an ultimate symbol of style and luxury.
 The Submariner was famously worn by super spy James Bond in a number of movies.
 This pop culture reference boosted the profile of this timepiece as a stylish, classic watch suitable for formal events and casual attire more than just being an ordinary dive watch.

 The world’s most famous diving watch costs just $10,000 for an entry-level model like the no-date Ref 14060.
 However, the average price for watches in this collection varies from about $15,000 to $21,000.
+If you're drawn to the iconic green hues found on select Submariner models, our Rolex Kermit vs. Starbucks and Rolex Kermit vs. Hulk comparisons can help you choose the model that best matches your style.

 6. Rolex Yachtmaster